 This also applies to Hostelling International and YHA memberships too.

 There are tons of hotels in Jasper in the mid-range category.
-But one that is definitely worth holding out for is Chateau Jasper.
+But don’t just go for a stock-standard hotel or motel.

 Best Luxury Hotel in Jasper – Fairmont Jasper Park Lodge

 One of the best luxury accommodation options when it comes to Jasper is the iconic Fairmont Jasper Park Lodge.